Trabbit1/BHuntyHunter/README.md

 (Domain): example.com
 ```
 The script will then:

 1. Find subdomains.

-2.Fetch Wayback URLs for each subdomain.
+2. Fetch Wayback URLs for each subdomain.

-3.Ask if you want to perform a sensitive keyword scan.
+3. Ask if you want to perform a sensitive keyword scan.

 ## 📂 Output Structure
 All results are saved within a results/ directory, organized by the target domain: